lazybug19/InfoTheory_Assignment/README.md

 # Info Theory and Source Coding

+MATLAB Codes for:
-Assignment 1 : Entropy calculation of random information and Arithmetic Encoding
+- Entropy calculation of random information and Arithmetic Encoding
+- Syndrome Decoding and Error Detection and Correction